Braian Ojeda: International career

 Ojeda represented Paraguay at U17 and U20 level.
 He appeared eight times at the 2017 South American U-17 Championship in Chile, as they qualified for the 2017 FIFA U-17 World Cup in India; where he featured against Mali, New Zealand and the United States.
 In 2019, Ojeda played three times at the South American U-20 Championship.

 In 2020, Ojeda held representative honours with the Paraguay national under-23 squad at the 2020 CONMEBOL Pre-Olympic Tournament.

-He made his debut for the senior squad on 2 September 2021 in a World Cup qualifier against Ecuador, a 0–2 away loss.
-He substituted Hugo Martínez in the 65th minute.
+He made his debut for the senior squad on 2 September 2021 in a World Cup qualifier against Ecuador, a 2–0 away loss.
+He substituted Hugo Martínez in the 65th-minute.

+On 1 June 2026, it was announced that Paraguay head coach Gustavo Alfaro had selected Ojeda for the 2026 FIFA World Cup.